20+C+M+B+26

 Support

-Medical Volunteers call this place “God’s Clinic” because everyone has seen how He provides everything we need, year after year.
-For example, the night before the Women's Wellness room launched, the director suddenly realized we'd forgotten to get patient gowns!
-All she could do was offer a prayer, lock up, and go home.
-Unlocking the next morning, she found a box of neatly folded exam gowns at her desk.
-No one knew where they came from, except that "God provides!"
+Medical volunteers call this place ‶God’s Clinic″ because everyone has seen how He provides everything we need, year after year.
+For example, the night before the Women's Wellness room launched, we suddenly realized we'd forgotten to get patient gowns!
+All we could do was offer a prayer, lock up, and go home.
+First thing the next morning, a box of neatly folded exam gowns was waiting.
+Where did they come from?
+No one knew— just that ‶God provides!″

 Our nurses love to give birthday cakes to people if they have an appointment on their birthday!